ramapriyan912001/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Help user understand product**

+**MSS**

+1. User request to find commands and their explanations.
+2. AWE shows a list of command keyword(s) and explanations.

+**Extensions**

+* 2a.
+AWE detects errant command.
+    * 2a1.
+AWE displays the list of command keyword(s) and explanations.

+      Use case ends.

 **Use case: Delete a person**

 **MSS**